Magdalen Society of Philadelphia: Operation

-The women that the asylum admitted were called magdalens and were assigned a number in the order they entered the facility.
-They were mostly young immigrant women between the ages of 17 and 23 who were aimless, family-less, unsupported and in need of help.
-They generally did not share the Magdalen Society's image of their "guilt and wretchedness," but instead simply sought a sanctuary from disease, the prison or almshouse, unhappy family situations, abusive men, and dire economic circumstances.
+The women that the asylum admitted were called Magdalens and were assigned a number in the order they entered the facility.
+They were mostly young immigrant women between the ages of 17 and 23 who were on their own and unsupported.
+They generally did not share the Magdalen Society's image of their "guilt and wretchedness" but instead sought a sanctuary from disease, the prison or almshouse, unhappy family situations, abusive men, and dire economic circumstances.